Colchester, Vermont: Personal income

 In 2014, the median household income for Colchester was $68,440; the per capita income was $30,877.
 Males had a median income of $38,268 versus $30,880 for females.
 About 5.4% of families, 8.2% of those under age 18, and 9.7% of those age 65 or over (total of 10.6% of the population) were below the poverty line.
 In 2011, the median home value was $246,269.

 Tourism

 There has been an annual "Lake Champlain International Father's Day Fishing Derby" (LCI) since 1981.
 In 2009, 6,000 fishermen entered.

 The lakeshore areas of Colchester get an influx of vacationers every summer from southern New England and the New York City area.
 Traffic, especially around the Fourth of July holiday, increases by a substantial margin.

 Niquette Bay State Park offers hiking and swimming in Lake Champlain.

 Government

 Elected officials

 In the Vermont state legislature, Colchester residents were represented by Senator Richard Mazza (D) and Representatives Curt Taylor (D), Seth Chase (D), Sarita Austin (D), and Patrick Brennan (R) as of June 2021.

+In 2026, Colchester is represented by Senator Patrick Brennan (D) and Representatives Gayle Pezzo (D), Doug Bishop (D), Sarita Austin (D), and Wendy Critchlow in the state legislature.